IN BALLISTICS "BALLISTIC FORUM"

 Training in Identification and Analysis of Firearms: The incubator aims to provide theoretical and practical training in firearms identification and analysis techniques, including the study of their operation, characteristics and identification marks.
 Through theoretical and practical sessions, participants will acquire specialized knowledge in the field of forensic ballistics, enabling them to carry out effective investigations into the use of weapons in crimes.

-Development of Skills in Ballistic Analysis: The incubator seeks to develop skills in the analysis of ballistic evidence collected at crime scenes, using specialized forensic tools and techniques.
-Participants will learn to examine and compare casings, projectiles and other ballistic elements, in order to establish connections between weapons and crimes, thus contributing to the identification of suspects and the resolution of criminal cases.
+Development of Skills in Ballistic Analysis: The workshop seeks to develop skills in the analysis of ballistic evidence collected at crime scenes, using specialized forensic tools and techniques.
+Participants will learn to examine and compare shell casings, projectiles, and other ballistic elements in order to establish a relationship between weapons and the cases handled, thus contributing to the identification of suspects and the resolution of criminal cases.

 Application of Scientific Methods in Criminal Investigation: One of the main objectives of the incubator is to promote the use of rigorous scientific methods in criminal investigation, especially in the analysis of ballistic evidence.
 Through practical activities and controlled experiments, the development of analytical and critical skills among participants will be promoted, preparing them to face the challenges and complexities of ballistics research in the field.